Camosun College is developing a new building for health education on Interurban campus, expected to open in 2019.

 - 14,000 sq. ft. office and medical equipment storage spaces

-- Located on Interurban campus adjacent to the Centre for Business & Access and close to the Pacific Institute for Sport Excellence (PISE).
+- Located on Interurban campus adjacent to the Centre for Business & Access and close to the Centre for Sport & Exercise Education housed in the Pacific Institute for Sport Excellence (PISE).

 - A linear shape, organized around a central atrium that forms part of an informal and collaborative learning space, and provides a route through the building to PISE.